Pontederia crassipes: Edibility

-Medicinal use

-In Kedah (Malaysia), the flowers are used for medicating the skin of horses.
-The species is a "tonic".

 Potential as bioherbicidal agent

 Water hyacinth leaf extract has been shown to exhibit phytotoxicity against another invasive weed Mimosa pigra.
-The extract inhibited the germination of Mimosa pigra seeds in addition to suppressing the root growth of the seedlings.
-Biochemical data suggested that the inhibitory effects may be mediated by enhanced hydrogen peroxide production, inhibition of soluble peroxidase activity, and stimulation of cell wall-bound peroxidase activity in the root tissues of Mimosa pigra.
+The extract inhibited the germination of M. pigra seeds in addition to suppressing the root growth of the seedlings.
+Biochemical data suggested that the inhibitory effects may be mediated by enhanced hydrogen peroxide production, inhibition of soluble peroxidase activity, and stimulation of cell wall-bound peroxidase activity in the root tissues of M. pigra.